alextanhongpin/go-learn/001-package-design.md

 There are some exceptions, e.g. when it comes to consistency etc like database transaction behaviour.
 But they should best be documented for clarity if it differs from original design.

+## Types

+If the package is mostly data structure manipulation or extension of primitives that are not value objects, place them under `types`.

+E.g.
+- stringcase
+- timerange
+- interval
+- collections
+- sets
+- orderedmap
+- ttlmap